hchasey/guides/README.md

-This Repository has been forked from [thoughtbot's guides](https://github.com/thoughtbot/guides).
 This is currently a work in progress!

 Guides
 ======